miovskivlatko/zilch-demo/README.md

 appiumAutoRun => default is false -> if true appium will be started before test running envConfig => default is local -> in the resources.Configs there is configuration file that can be added and the test to run under that apiEnv => default is test -> based on this parameter rest API-s will run .
-Configuration implemented as enums
+Configuration implemented as enums remoteGitHub => github if runs on ci/cd pipeline

 #Techniques and approaches covered
 - OOP concepts (encapsulation, inheritence)